DrakeData/Spotify_Data/README.md

 <br/>
 **Q. What happens if I were to delete the python script?**
 <br/>
 A. The script is centrally managed via GitHub, in which it tracks version control and can be referenced to restore any scripts used for the project.

 ## Helpful Links
-Coming soon
+- [Spotify Web API - Authorization Guide](https://developer.spotify.com/documentation/general/guides/authorization-guide/): Details on gaining access to the API.
+- [Spotify API References](https://developer.spotify.com/documentation/web-api/reference/object-model/): A full list of the objects returned by the endpoints of the Spotify Web API.

 ## Repository Information
 Created Date: 08/03/2020 <br/>